wollemannone/flags-raising-from-zero/README.md

 --------------------------------
 To bring a new layer in the project we were asked to not only use pencil and paper to issue instruction but also involve other material, format, technique etc.
+My aim was to find a way, to compare the curvature of the one connecting line.
+Thats why I made them remove the area between their curve and the straight connection between the points.
+Now you can compare the dark areas and propably transfer it in a dataset or just hang it in line.

 ![](images/Algo_2.all.jpg)